 - Preserving records of patient case histories and details of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Preparing the ultrasound machines for use and then sterilizing and re-calibrating them
+- Readying the ultrasound machines for testing and then cleaning and recalibrating them

 - Using equipment while minimizing patient exposure to sound waves